 At 16 years old, Kristofer was given an old Carl Zeiss camera by his father.
 Not only did the camera shoot in a square—as opposed to oblong—format, it also lacked a through-the-lens focus.
 Kristofer was nevertheless thrilled.
 He had no idea what was to come.

 Since then, he has shot for numerous international newspapers and magazines, from Corriere della Sera to El País to Elle.
-Over time, his editorial photography eventually segued into advertising work for the likes of Clarins, Tag Heuer, Panasonic and Pfizer.
+Over time, his editorial photography eventually segued into advertising work for the likes of Clarins, Tag Heuer, Panasonic, AT&T and Pfizer.

 Photography has allowed Kristofer to meet and photograph people he would most likely never have encountered otherwise.
 Bill and Hillary Clinton, Lauren Bacall, Muhammad Ali, Joan Baez and Desmond Tutu have all sat on the other side of Kristofer’s lens.

 Whether it be a commercial shoot, a documentary story or a fine art project in the studio, Kristofer’s passion focuses on people.
 His personal work includes nudes, conceptual and abstract still-life photography—some of it undertaken at his studio in TriBeCa.
 The former is a short bike ride from Kristofer’s apartment on the Lower East Side.

 When he’s not shooting, he’s busy practicing yoga and meditation or browsing a museum show.